min2ha/ukwa-site/content/target/68104/index.en.md

   "start_date": "2018-06-26T09:00:00Z"
 }

-# Association of Speech and Language Therapists in Independent Practice (ASLTIP))

 The Association of Speech and Language Therapists in Independent Practice (ASLTIP) provides information and a contact point for members of the public searching for an independent Speech and Language Therapist.